staphopia/staphopia-r/README.md

 USE_DEV = FALSE
 ```

-'TOKEN' is the API authenication token (USE_DEV is a variable for script development)
+For 'TOKEN' substitute the API authenication token string acquired as described above (USE_DEV is a variable for script development and can be ignored)

 ### On Windows